-Whether you’re just starting out or you’ve been at it for a while, I’ve got some killer methods for turning your blog into a money-making machine.
-Let’s dive in, shall we?
+Whether you’re just starting out or you’ve been at it for a while, there are plenty of ways to turn your music blog into a money-making machine.
+Let’s break down some awesome monetization methods to help you get started.

 Why You Can Trust Our Music Blog Monetization Guide